dotnet/EntityFramework.Docs/entity-framework/core/cli/dotnet.md

 | <nobr>`--no-color`</nobr>                      |                   | Don't colorize output.                                                                                                                                                                                                                                        |
 | <nobr>`--prefix-output`</nobr>                 |                   | Prefix output with level.                                                                                                                                                                                                                                     |

-Starting in EF Core 5.0, any additional arguments are passed to the application.
+Any additional arguments are passed to the application.

 ## `dotnet ef database drop`